 Schedule of doctorate seminars - PDF file.

-For admission details see: Resolution No. 13/2016 of the Faculty of Economic Sciences Council of Warsaw University on the admission process for PhD programmes in 2016/2017 academic year dd.
-March 2nd 2016
+For admission details see: Resolution No. 18 of the Faculty of Economic Sciences Council of the University of Warsaw of March 1st 2017 on the admission rules for the full-time Doctorate Programme in the 2017/2018 academic year

 Form of studies - full-time